lm-sys/lm-sys.github.io/blog/2024-06-24-multimodal.md

 </body>

 ### What's next?
-We look forward to adding multi-image support and supporting new modalities such as PDFs, video, and audio.
+Along with rolling out some fun new categories for the multimodal leaderboard, we look forward to adding multi-image support and supporting new modalities such as PDFs, video, and audio.
 Please feel free to join our [Discord](https://discord.gg/HSWAKCrnFx) and give us any feedback about what feature you want next!